Consequences of Doping

-There is also a potential for a reduced sanction if an athlete admits guilt promptly following an ADRV or provides useful and reliable information about others who may have been involved in the doping incident during the investigation.
+There is also a potential for a reduced sanction if an athlete admits guilt promptly following an ADRV, or provides useful and reliable information which results in UKAD (or any other Anti-Doping Organisation) discovering or bringing forward an ADRV by any other person.
 This is known as 'substantial assistance'.

 What you should do

 Make sure you stay up to date with anti-doping matters to prevent inadvertent doping and keep records of any enquiries you make about any supplements you may take.